Dimartino: Life and career

-He participated at Sanremo Music Festival 2021 with the song "Musica leggerissima", together with Colapesce.
-He took part at Sanremo Music Festival 2023, once again alongside Colapesce, with the song "Splash", winning the Mia Martini critics award.
+He participated at Sanremo Music Festival 2021 with the song "Musica leggerissima", together with Colapesce, finishing in fourth place.
+On the third night of the contest they performed a cover of "Povera patria" by Franco Battiato.
+He took part at Sanremo Music Festival 2023, once again alongside Colapesce, with the song "Splash", winning the Mia Martini critics award and finishing in tenth place.
+On the fourth night of the contest the pair performed a cover of "Azzurro" with Carla Bruni.